 Follow my Pinterest account to find examples of group boards I use, as well as inspiration on how your pins should be like here.

 Firstly, switch your Instagram account to a business account and include your blog’s link in your bio.
 Include updates of new blog posts in your Instagram stories.
 Follow other bloggers in your niche as well as other niches in general.
 This is how you can use Instagram to network.
 Like their posts and comment as well (genuinely) and in so doing they may follow you back and replicate the effort.
 Their followers may find you as well and they may become yours too.

 Look for blogging groups to join (there are many!) and share your links on each blog promotion thread they have.
 That’s what of them are for.
-This will drive traffic to your blog as well as make you connections with other fellow bloggers if you make an effort to engage with the group members.
-Also find some Facebook pages to follow that are related to your niche.
-Most people will post blog updates and some other inspirational information you that can help you grow.
-To be honest this is one platform I need to put more effort on for my blog, I haven’t gotten much response for the page as I would have liked.
+This will drive traffic to your blog as well as make your connections with other fellow bloggers if you make an effort to engage with the group members.
+Also, find some Facebook pages to follow that are related to your niche.
+Most people will post blog updates and some other inspirational information that can help you grow.
+To be honest, this is one platform I need to put more effort into for my blog, I haven’t gotten as much response for the page as I would have liked.
 You can check it out here and help me change that.

 Be consistent in your efforts and eventually it will pay off.
-Produce high quality content always and prioritize that over quantity.
+Put out high-quality content and prioritize that over quantity.
 People will keep coming back for more and if your blog is monetized then the income will soon come rolling in.
 If you put in the work, then you will reap what you work for.
 Try not to work too hard though, instead work smart; it’s the more productive way to go.

-Invest in a premium theme!
-Its honestly not that much if you buy from the right places and it will be so worth it for several reasons other than the professionalism of your blog.
-It will boost your site SEO and enable you to add extra features not available on free themes as well support for specific features you may want to add to your blog.
+It’s not expensive to get a premium theme if you buy from the right places and it will be so worth it for several reasons other than the professionalism of your blog.
+It will boost your site SEO and enable you to add extra features not available on free themes as well as support for specific features you may want to add to your blog.